quic/efficient-transformers/README.md

 # This will generate single Onnx Model for both Prefill and Decode Variations which are optimized for
 # Cloud AI 100 Platform.

-# While generaing the onnx model, this will clip the overflow constants to fp16
+# While generating the ONNX model, this will clip the overflow constants to fp16
 # Verify the model on Onnxruntime vs Pytorch

 # Then generate inputs and customio yaml file required for compilation.